 Maggie is an Associate Professor at Middlesex University, London, where she has taught creative writing for 28 years.
 She is also an advisory fellow for the Royal Literary Fund.

-Maggie's debut novel, THE PRISONER'S WIFE, a startling tale of love and resilience, is based on a true story of a couple during WWII and will be published by Cornerstone (UK) in April and will be followed by Berkley (US) in May 2020.
+Maggie's debut novel, THE PRISONER'S WIFE, a startling tale of love and resilience, is based on a true story of a couple during WWII and was published by Cornerstone (UK) in April and will be followed by Berkley (US) in May 2020.
 Rights have been sold in ten territories.